Peruvian Chicken

 My obsession with Peruvian Chicken started when I lived in New York City, where there were numerous restaurants serving this staple roast chicken with green sauce.

-And though I have left the city, I still enjoy what I’ve been able to replicate at home.
-As I discuss in the post, Cilantro Jalapeño Sauce is not quite the same but we enjoy it as a pairing for this chicken.
+And though I have left the city, I still enjoy what I’ve been able to replicate at home, and for my entire family, it is one of our favorite recipes.
+As I discuss in the post, Cilantro Jalapeño Sauce is not quite the same as a true aji verde sauce or Peruvian green sauce, but we enjoy it as a pairing for this dish.
+It’s very easy to make in a food processor or blender in just 10 minutes.
+It has a vibrant flavor that’s really delicious!

 There’s nothing complex about this recipe, and basically all we do is marinate a whole chicken and then roast it.